mvolkmann/blog/src/swift/Localization.md

 - Select the language to be deleted.
 - Click the "-" at the bottom of the section.

-Languages cannot be deleted from the string catalog editor.
+Languages cannot be deleted from the String Catalog editor.

 ### Automatic Keys

-A string catalog can be automatically populated from string literals in source files that define SwiftUI views.
+A String Catalog can be automatically populated from string literals in source files that define SwiftUI views.
 To enable this: